Section 1202 QSBS Exclusion Rules: Capital Gains Exclusion Percentages

 Stock Acquired After the Applicable Date

-The limitation applies to "eligible gain" which is gain from the sale or exchange of QSBS held for at least 3 years (more than 5 years for stock acquired on or before the applicable date).
-[IRC §1202(b)(2)]
+The limitation applies to "eligible gain," which is the gain from the sale or exchange of QSBS held for the requisite period (at least 3 years post-applicable date or more than 5 years pre-applicable date) [IRC §1202(b)(2)].

 Married Individuals